BTBurke/clt/README.md

 Progress bars use go routines to update the progress status while your app does other processing.
 Remember to close out the progress element with either a call to `Success()` or `Fail()` to terminate this routine.

+## Interactive Sessions

+CLT provides building blocks to create interactive sessions, letting you prompt a user to select from a set of options, answer questions, or enter a username/password.

+See [examples/interactive_example.go](https://github.com/BTBurke/clt/blob/master/examples/progress_example.go) for examples of creating interactive interfaces.